TaimoorAleem/FinShare/README.md

    dotnet run
    ```
 6. Access the API: Open your browser and navigate to http://localhost:5000 to interact with the API.
 You can use tools like Swagger for testing the endpoints.

+P.S: I couldnt think of a better signin key in the app.settings.json file 💀